basil-conto/matmul/README.md

 where the former dictates both dimensions for each matrix and the latter multiplies two `size x size` matrices.

-Try invoking the `run` script with no arguments to print a helpful description of its usage.
+Try invoking `./run --help` to print a helpful description of its usage.

 ### Contents